deniz0zn/JBC090-Interim-Assignment/README.md

 - Solved the Imbalance problem in both age and political leaning datasets by adjusting model weights.
 - Trained and predicted each model on both datasets independently.
-- Fine-tuned each model for better perfromance for each classification task.
+- Fine-tuned each model for better performance for each classification task.
 - Used political leaning as a predictor for predicting Generation.
 - Checked the differences in metrics and employed explainable AI libraries to see underlying meanings behind important features.
 - Evaluated the models with metrics regarding robustness and performance.